 A special offer for EBU Members - try BCL for free

 Any EBU Members, not already a member of BCL, can enjoy a free trial of BCL for 50 days.
 Simply complete this form on the BCL website to submit a few details and you can give it a try on the days you're not at your local club.

 Help using Bridge Club Live

 For help using Bridge Club Live please contact them directly.
 Their details are available here.

 No Fear Bridge provides a variety of online learning activities suitable for beginners, improvers and 'advancers' to learn how to play bridge well.

-There are minibridge for complete beginners, through to exercises for advanced players - the England U16 squad are using the site to practice ahead of the 2018 World Youth Team Championships.
+There are minibridge hands for complete beginners, through to exercises for advanced players - the England U16 squad used the site to practice ahead of the 2018 World Youth Team Championships.

 There are some elements of the website which are free, and some which require a subscription.